handsontable/handsontable/docs/README-EDITING.md

 | `::: source-code-link [URL]` | Adds a source code link to the right of an API ref header. |

 ### Adding code examples
-Using the `example` Markdown container, you can add code snippets that will show the code's result:
+Using the `example` Markdown container, you can add code snippets that show the code's result:

 ```js
 ::: example #exampleId .class :preset --html 1 --js 2 --css 3  --no-edit --tab preview